 Dogs have a much stronger sense of smell than humans, with 300 million olfactory receptors in their noses, compared to six million for humans, according to Pets Best.
 Also, unlike humans, dogs can smell new scents even when exhaling.
 As a result of their olfactory acuity, dogs have the ability to smell and process many more scents than humans.
 When they stick their head out a car window, a dog can enjoy many new smells.

-Alternatives: Car windows open a crack or use a dog seat belt
+Alternatives: Open the car windows a crack or use a dog seat belt

 As a safe alternative to letting your dog stick their head out a car window, you can just roll down the windows slightly, leaving a crack so they can still enjoy the new smells.
 Also, you can safely secure your dog in a seat belt or short leash and then roll down the windows.